MafSholl/MafSholl/README.md

 - 👋 Hi, I’m @Mafsholl
 - 👀 I’m interested in anything tech
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Python, React
 - 💞️ I’m looking to collaborate on any project that can grow my skill
 - 📫 How to reach me?
 Twitter, IG, LinkedIn - @Mafsholl